"Man, Star Wars must have blown his mind."

 - In "Hide and Seek", Clint and Kate pass a band of street performers dressed up as superheroes, one of them dressed as Katniss Everdeen from The Hunger Games.
 The Hunger Games films feature Jeffrey Wright (Uatu) as Beetee Latier, Stanley Tucci (Dr. Abraham Erskine) as Caesar Flickerman, Toby Jones (Dr. Arnim Zola) as Claudius Templesmith, Mahershala Ali (Cottonmouth / Blade) as Boggs, Natalie Dormer (Pvt.
 Lorraine) as Cressida, and Elden Henson (Foggy Nelson) as Pollux.
 Additionally, Tatiana Maslany (She-Hulk) narrates the audiobook versions of the original books, and the film adaptation of The Ballad of Songbirds and Snakes stars Peter Dinklage (Eitri) as Casca Highbottom.

 - In "Ronin", Ivan and Tomas discuss known tracksuit-wearers, including Tony Soprano and the Royal Tenenbaums.
-The Royal Tenenbaums featured Gwyneth Paltrow (Pepper Potts) as Margot Tenenbaum, Owen Wilson (Mobius M. Mobius) as Eli Cash, Ebon Moss-Bachrach (Micro) as Fredrick the Bellboy, and Bill Murray (Krylar) as Raleigh St. Clair.
-Meanwhile, The Sopranos featured John Ventimiglia (Detective Eddy Costa) as Artie Bucco, Paul Schulze (William J. Rawlins) as Father Phil Intintola, Chris Tardio (Detective Christian Blake) as Sean Gismonte, Ben Kingsley (Trevor Slattery) As Himself, Michael B. Jordan (Erik Killmonger) as a Rideland boy, and Annabella Sciorra (Rosalie Carbone) as Gloria Trillo, among others; while its prequel film The Many Saints of Newark features Vera Farmiga (Eleanor Bishop) as Livia Soprano, Jon Bernthal (Frank Castle / The Punisher) as Johnny Soprano, Michael Gandolfini (TBA character in Daredevil: Born Again) as Tony Soprano, and Corey Stoll (Darren Cross / Yellowjacket / M.O.D.O.K.) as Junior Soprano.
+The Royal Tenenbaums featured Gwyneth Paltrow (Pepper Potts) as Margot Tenenbaum, Owen Wilson (Mobius M. Mobius) as Eli Cash, Ebon Moss-Bachrach (Micro/The Thing) as Fredrick the Bellboy, and Bill Murray (Krylar) as Raleigh St. Clair.
+Meanwhile, The Sopranos featured John Ventimiglia (Detective Eddy Costa) as Artie Bucco, Paul Schulze (William J. Rawlins) as Father Phil Intintola, Chris Tardio (Detective Christian Blake) as Sean Gismonte, Ben Kingsley (Trevor Slattery) As Himself, Michael B. Jordan (Erik Killmonger) as a Rideland boy, and Annabella Sciorra (Rosalie Carbone) as Gloria Trillo, among others; while its prequel film The Many Saints of Newark features Vera Farmiga (Eleanor Bishop) as Livia Soprano, Jon Bernthal (Frank Castle / The Punisher) as Johnny Soprano, Michael Gandolfini (Daniel Blade) as Tony Soprano, and Corey Stoll (Darren Cross / Yellowjacket / M.O.D.O.K.) as Junior Soprano.

-- There are references to How the Grinch Stole Christmas! to fit the Christmas setting; in episode 2, Kate asks what made Clint's heart shrink three sizes and "You're a Mean One, Mr. Grinch" plays over the credits after Kingpin is revealed as the show's true antagonist.
+- There are references to How the Grinch Stole Christmas! to fit the Christmas setting; in episode 2, Kate asks what made Clint's heart shrink three sizes.
 Anthony Hopkins (Odin) narrates the live action film, while Benedict Cumberbatch (Doctor Strange) voices the Grinch in the Illumination film.
 The 2018 film also had Tara Strong (Miss Minutes/Mainframe) provide additional voices.

 - Spider-Man: No Way Home:

 - Doctor Strange tells Peter and friends to "Scooby-Doo this shit".
+Grey DeLisle (Lagos Commercial Announcer) is the primary voice actress for franchise mainstay Daphne Blake and has voiced several other characters.
 Tara Strong (Miss Minutes/Mainframe) voiced numerous characters in various Scooby-Doo projects, including Lena Dupree in Scooby-Doo on Zombie Island and Trudy in Scooby-Doo: Camp Scare.
-Linda Cardellini (Laura Barton/Lylla) played Velma in the theatrical live-action films, with the sequel featuring Seth Green (Howard the Duck) as Patrick Wisely, Tim Blake Nelson (Samuel Sterns) as Dr. Jonathan Jacobo, and Dee Bradley Baker (Morris) as the Pterodactyl Ghost and the Red-Eyed Skeleton, as well as voicing other characters in various series.
+Linda Cardellini (Laura Barton/Lylla) played Velma in the theatrical live-action films, with the sequel featuring Seth Green (Howard the Duck) as Patrick Wisely, Tim Blake Nelson (Samuel Sterns) as Dr. Jonathan Jacobo, and Dee Bradley Baker (Morris/Blurp) as the Pterodactyl Ghost and the Red-Eyed Skeleton, as well as voicing other characters in various series.
 Clancy Brown (Surtur/Colonel Schoonover) voiced Hebediah Grim and the Evil Entity in Scooby-Doo!
 Mystery Incorporated, which also had Jim Rash (MIT Liasion) as J.R.
 Kipple.
 The animated film SCOOB! also has Mc Kenna Grace (Young Carol) as young Daphne, Ariana Greenblatt (Young Gamora) as young Velma, Ken Jeong (a security guard in Avengers: Endgame) as Dynomutt, and Fred Tatasciore (Variants of Drax and Corvus Glaive) as Cerberus, the latter of whom also had roles in various other shows and movies.
 Ming-Na Wen (Agent Melinda May) was Carroll and the aforementioned Jim Rash (MIT Liasion) was Mayor Dave in Velma.

 - Happy references Goodfellas, which features Samuel L. Jackson (Nick Fury) as Stacks Edwards.